MEGATRON: Disentangling Physical Processes and Observational Bias in the Multi-Phase ISM of High-Redshift Galaxies: Conclusions

 \section{Conclusions}

-We have presented early results from the \megatron\ simulations (Katz et al.~2025; Rey et al.~2025; Cadiou et al.~2025), investigating the physics behind observed properties of the ISM of galaxies in the high-redshift Universe.
+We have presented early results from the \megatron\ simulations \citep{Katz:2025b,Rey:2025,Cadiou:2025}, investigating the physics behind observed properties of the ISM of galaxies in the high-redshift Universe.
 The \megatron\ simulations represent an attempt to employ a detailed non-equilibrium thermochemical network of primordial species, metals, and molecules, coupled to on-the-fly radiation transport and galaxy formation physics in a cosmological context.
 Due to this approach, we are able to predict spectra on a cell-by-cell basis, accounting for the stellar continuum, nebular continuum and nebular emission lines.

 We have approached the problem as observers: beginning with the intrinsic spectrum and photometry of each galaxy and measuring galaxy properties using techniques often applied to JWST observations.
 For example, electron temperatures and densities are measured from emission line ratios using \texttt{PyNeb} \citep{Luridiana:2015}, gas-phase metallicities are measured using the direct (auroral line) method \citep{Cameron:2023}, and stellar masses are measured by SED-fitting with \texttt{BAGPIPES} \citep{bagpipes}.
 This is a unique approach to comparing simulations with observations, that exploits some of the key strengths of the \megatron\ simulations.